Employee Highlight of the Month

 Strategic Plan Team Highlight

-As part of its mandate to serve the children and families of Wayne County, the Friend of the Court has developed partnerships with community agencies and organizations to provide more localized access to FOC information and services.
+As a part of its mandate to serve the families and children of Wayne County, the Friend of the Court has created an Outreach Team filled with dedicated staff and developed partnerships with several community agencies and organizations.
+Two of the primary goals in creating these partnerships are to make Friend of the Court services more accessible to the community and to encourage parties to be informed about their FOC cases.